Nishant-k-sagar/Nishant-k-sagar/README.md

-# 💻 Hi there!
-I'm Nishant 👋
+# 💻 Hi, I am Nishant 👋

 I am a **pre-final year student** at **IIIT Jabalpur**, a passionate **Full-Stack Developer (MERN)**, and a continuous learner exploring new technologies. 🚀